 Disposal and acquisition of salvaged logs

-133. After a date fixed by the Lieutenant-Governor in Council, no person shall dispose of a log salvaged from a log salvage district and no person shall accept delivery of a log salvaged from a log salvage district, except as provided in the regulations.
+133. After January 1, 1979 no person shall dispose of a log salvaged from a log salvage district and no person shall accept delivery of a log salvaged from a log salvage district, except as provided in the regulations.